 With a hybrid logical clock, it becomes simpler to coordinate and synchronize multiple nodes in a replica set and across multiple shards in a cluster.
 As the scope of transactions expands across multiple shards in MongoDB 4.2, having a reliable, synchronized clock that works with that scope is an essential foundation stone.
 Ensuring the clock cannot be tampered with makes that foundation more reliable.

-In the next part of the series, we'll look at the safe secondary reads in MongoDB and what they mean for transactions.
+In the next part of the series, we'll look at Safe Secondary Reads in MongoDB and what they mean for transactions.

 The beta test for the next evolution of transactions on MongoDB is open - Sign up for the Distributed Transactions Beta